Top 10 Trending Virtual Alumni Events In Higher-Ed Amidst COVID-19

 9. Virtual Gaming Night

 A virtual gaming night can be a great way to de-stress and relax with friends.
-Bring your community together for a fun night of online poker, charades, or pictionary to inspire a healthy sense of competition amongst your constituents.
-You could even get some of your favourite staff members to make a special appearance to spruce up the night.
+Bring your alumni community together for a fun night of online poker, charades, or pictionary to inspire a healthy sense of competition amongst your alumni.
+You could even get some of your favorite staff members to make a special appearance to spruce up the night.

 Here’s how Samueli Academy brought its alumni community together during COVID-19 with Social Distancing Gaming Night over Zoom.